DaveBenham/VenomModules/README.md

 Oversampling is relatively CPU intensive, and should only be applied when needed.
 Control voltage and low to medium frequency audio typically do not need oversampling.
 But the quality of moderately high frequency output can be improved by oversampling.

-Note that oversampling cannot remove aliasing that may be present in any inputs driven at audio rates.
+Note that oversampling cannot remove aliasing that may be present in inputs driven at audio rates.
 To get the best possible results, make sure that all audio signals at the IN, CV, DRIVE, or LEVEL inputs is clean.

 ### Polyphony